anilkumareerthineni/32-bit-5-stage-pipelined-RISC-processor/README.md

 2. Add `tb/tb_pipelined_processor.sv` as simulation source
 3. Launch behavioral simulation
 4. Run the testbench
-5. Observe PASS/FAIL results in the console
+5. Observe PASS / FAIL results in the console
 6. Inspect waveform screenshots for key scenarios
+7. Open the Vivado elaborated schematic if you want a visual view of the architecture

 ---